amd/UIF/README.md

 # Unified Inference Frontend 1.1

 UIF 1.1 extends the support to AMD Instinct GPUs in addition to EPYC CPUs starting from UIF 1.0.
 Currently, [MIGraphX](https://github.com/ROCmSoftwarePlatform/AMDMIGraphX) is the acceleration library for Instinct GPUs for Deep Learning Inference.
-UIF 1.1 provides 45 optimized models for Instinct GPUs and 75+ for EPYC CPUs.
+UIF 1.1 provides 45 optimized models for Instinct GPUs and 84 for EPYC CPUs.
 The Vitis&trade; AI Optimizer tool is released as part of the Vitis AI 3.0 stack.
-UIF Quantizer is released in the in the PyTorch and TensorFlow Docker® images.
+UIF Quantizer is released in the PyTorch and TensorFlow Docker® images.
 Leveraging the UIF Optimizer and Quantizer enables performance benefits for customers when running with the MIGraphX and ZenDNN backends for Instinct GPUs and EPYC CPUs, respectively.
 This release also adds MIGraphX backend for [AMD Inference Server](https://github.com/Xilinx/inference-server).
 This document provides information about downloading, building, and running the UIF 1.1 release.

 ## AMD Instinct GPU